AY2223S1-CS2103T-W10-4/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a deadline
-2. ModtRekt shows a list of modules
+2.  modtrekt shows a list of modules
 3. User requests to add a deadline to specific module in the list
-4. ModtRekt adds the deadline
+4.  modtrekt adds the deadline

     Use case ends.